evilb4k4/dictate-it/README.md

 ### Architecture

-* This application is structured in a MERN full stack architecture pattern.
+* This application is structured in a MERN architecture pattern.
 We used the React.js library to build the user interface and the frameworks we used were express.js (middleware, node.js web application framework), node.js (JS runtime built on Chromes V8 JS engine), and mongodb(open source document database for querying and indexing).

 ### Middleware